STI starts week on bearish note amid Covid-19 setbacks

+- Asian markets end in sea of red with HK, Japan posting big falls

-SINGAPORE (THE BUSINESS TIMES) - Renewed restrictions amid a spike in coronavirus cases, particularly in the KTV cluster, took a toll on market sentiment on Monday with investors turning bearish.
+Renewed restrictions amid a spike in coronavirus cases, particularly in the KTV cluster, took a toll on market sentiment yesterday with investors turning bearish.

 The benchmark Straits Times Index fell 41.10 points, or 1.3 per cent, to end at 3,111.20.
 Across the broader market, the number of decliners came in at 366, more than double the 155 advancers, after some 1.42 billion securities worth $1.16 billion changed hands.

-It was a similar story across the region, with other markets ending in a sea of red on Monday.
+It was a similar story across the region, with other markets ending in a sea of red yesterday.

 The Kuala Lumpur Composite Index fell 0.2 per cent, the Nikkei 225 dropped 1.3 per cent, and the Hang Seng Index sank 1.8 per cent.
 The Kospi and Jakarta Composite Index, too, slipped 1 per cent and 0.9 per cent respectively.